teguh2910/GOPOS/README.md

     By default, this will create the database file at `./pos.db`.
 3.  **Open the application:** Navigate to `http://localhost:8081` in your web browser.

+### Running with Next.js Frontend (Development)

+For development with the new Next.js frontend:

+1.  **Start the Go backend:**
+    ```bash
+    go run ./cmd/server
+    ```
+    This will start the API server on `http://localhost:8081`.

+2.  **Start the Next.js frontend:**
+    ```bash
+    cd frontend
+    npm install
+    npm run dev
+    ```
+    This will start the frontend development server on `http://localhost:3000`.

+3.  **Open the application:** Navigate to `http://localhost:3000` in your web browser.

-### Running with Docker
+### Running with Docker (Recommended for Production)

 **Prerequisites:**
 - Docker installed and running.

 1.  **Build the Docker image:**
     ```bash
-    docker build -t gopos-app .
+    docker build -t gopos-nextjs .
     ```

 2.  **Run the Docker container:**
-    This command will run the app and create a `pos_data` directory on your host machine to persistently store the database.
+    This command runs the app with the new Next.js frontend and creates a named volume for database persistence.

     ```bash
-    docker run -d -p 8081:8081 -v "$(pwd)/pos_data":/app/data --name gopos gopos-app
+    docker run -d -p 8081:8081 -v gopos-data:/app/data --name gopos gopos-nextjs
     ```

 3.  **Open the application:** Navigate to `http://localhost:8081` in your web browser.

+The Docker image includes both the Go backend and the Next.js frontend in a single, optimized container.
+See [DOCKER_DEPLOYMENT.md](./DOCKER_DEPLOYMENT.md) for detailed deployment instructions and testing procedures.

 ## API Endpoints